hall/draw/CONTRIBUTING.md

 Ideally, a local dev setup is as easy as:

 - open the repo in VSCode
 - run `npm i` in the terminal
 - press `F5` to start the extension

 This, however, relies on your host machine having, at least, node (v16, at this time) installed.
 One way to setup your environment is with [nix](https://nixos.org/): by running `nix develop` from the root of the repo.

 ## test

-Currently, the only tests are an e2e suite under the `./test` directory.
-These are executed in CI but `npm run test` will run them locally.
+Currently, the only tests are an e2e suite under the [`./test`](./test) directory.
+These are executed in CI but `npm test` will run them locally.

 ## release